-If you haven’t used childcare regularly before see this interactive guide to find out about providers and costs, as well as tax credits and other funding.
+If you haven’t used childcare regularly before see this guide to find out about providers and costs, as well as tax credits and other funding.

 There are several schemes that offer financial support for childcare while you study at a further education college.
 Discretionary learner support, is available directly through your college to pay for childcare while you study.
 There is also a care-to-learn childcare scheme for those aged under 20.

 For more information about funding schemes and grants for childcare available to further education students, see our factsheets on money for further education.

 You might want to share your experiences and get support from friends or other single parents who have been in education.
 Joining a group, like a Gingerbread friendship group or chatting to other single parents in our online forums can be helpful and supportive.
 You can also read stories from single parents who have returned to education.